 Humanitarian agencies still largely depend on diesel generators.
 While diesel generators are a tested and reliable solution, they come at a high price for both the operations and the environment.
 Our experts work with organisations to help them transition from diesel generators to sustainable energy solutions, such as clean solar power.
 Due to the considerable reduction in cost of solutions like solar energy, combined with innovative finance models offered by the private sector, a transition to clean energy can unlock funds that humanitarian organisations can use for other needs.
 One example is how the NRC's country offices in South Sudan are starting to implement solar power after an assessment made by NORCAP's Energy Expert.

 Increasing coordination in the energy sector

-In Tanzania, our experts have worked to strengthen the capacity of our partner organisations to deliver energy services to vulnerable populations and to reduce their dependence on polluting diesel generators.
-One of our experts is currently preparing a design to replace diesel generators with clean solar power.
-Our experts work to compare all the available solutions, ranging from stoves that are more efficient, to tree planting, to use of biogas or natural gas.
+Our experts have worked to strengthen the capacity of our partner organisations to deliver energy services to vulnerable populations and to reduce their dependence on polluting diesel generators in several African countries.
+Our experts work to compare all the available solutions, ranging from stoves that are more efficient, to tree planting, to use of biogas or solar power.